edj2010/EscapeRoom2/README.md

 ## DSL Format
 Four types of statements.
-Two connection types and two node types RemoteNode(nodeName) device not on the server computer
+Two connection types and two node types RemoteNode(nodeName):

-LocalNode(nodeName)
-local class/variable that stores some information (for more complicated processing between external nodes)
+External device sending and recieving data.

+LocalNode(nodeName):
+Class on the server that devices can send data to and recieve data from.
+Allows for more complex data processing.

 Trigger(triggerNode, targetNode)
-notify target node anytime trigger node sends an update to the server
+Forward value to the target node anytime the trigger node sends a value to the server.

 Stream(triggerNode, targetNode, streamControllerName)
-stream information from trigger nod) e to target node while stream is active (controlled by stream controller)
+stream information from trigger node to target node every x seconds while stream is active.
+User implements StreamController `Start` and `Stop` methods to control when the datat is sent.

 #### Example
 ```